 While your tap water may not be entirely contaminant-free, it should not contain a level of contamination that could pose a threat to human health.
 Further, if a water company becomes aware of potential contamination, or a violation of the national water standards, the water supplier has to issue advice regarding the risk to customers, as a precaution.

 What defines safe drinking water?

-Where in Ireland is tap water unsafe to drink?
+Where in the UK is tap water unsafe to drink?